-In need of warmer temperatures, I booked a little getaway to Seville in December.
+In need of warmer temperatures, we booked a little getaway to Seville in December.
 It was surprisingly cold, but there was plenty of sunshine and Andalusian charm to keep us warm.
 These are my ten favorites for a first time in sunny Seville.

 #1- Wake up with Andalusian breakfast